- Reference Number: HEY1066/2022

 This procedure is generally very safe.
 However, there are a few risks and occasional complications that can arise.

 - Air leak (pneumothorax).
 It is possible that air can get into the space around the lung.
 This generally does not cause any real problems, but if it causes the lung to collapse, then the air will need to be drained, either with a needle, or with a small tube put in through the skin.
-An air leak can occur in 20 to 30% of cases with the insertion of a small tube (called a chest drain) required in approximately 5% of patients.
+1 in 4 cases (25%) develop an air leak and the Radiologist will be looking for this complication throughout and after the procedure.
+If the air leak does not resolve on its own, a small tube (called a chest drain) is inserted into the lining of your lungs.
+This happens in approximately 5-10% of patients and does require an admission to hospital.

 - Air embolism.
-The incidence of air embolism is unknown, it is an extremely rare complication, but it is serious with air entering a blood vessel and travelling to the brain or heart where it can act like a clot.
+The incidence of air embolism is unknown, it is an extremely rare complication, but it is serious and potentially life threatening complication.
+This occurs when air enters a blood vessel and travels to the brain or heart, where it can act like a clot.
+There is specific treatment for this rare complication and the radiologist will look for this complication on any post procedure imaging.

 Despite these possible complications, a percutaneous biopsy is normally very safe, and is designed to save you from having a bigger procedure.